Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 }
 ```

-- `simple(id: string, applicator: Function<ItemStack, ItemStack>)`: Registers a modifier that is not input dependent
+- `.simple(id: string, applicator: Function<ItemStack, ItemStack>)`{: .language-javascript }: Registers a modifier that is not input dependent
     - Id: A string, the registry id to register the modifier as
     - Applicator: A function that receives and returns an `ItemStack`, the output stack.
 Performs the modifications to the output stack
-- `withInput(id: string, applicator: BiFunction<ItemStack, ItemStack, ItemStack>)`: Registers a modifier that is input dependent
+- `.withInput(id: string, applicator: BiFunction<ItemStack, ItemStack, ItemStack>)`{: .language-javascript }: Registers a modifier that is input dependent
     - Id: A string, the registry id to register the modifier as
     - Applicator: A bi-function that receives two `ItemStack`s, the output stack and the input stack[^2], and returns an `ItemStack`, the modified output stack.
 Performs the modifications to the output stack
-- `withInventory(id: string, applicator: TriFunction<ItemStack, ItemStack, Iterable<ItemStack>, ItemStack>)`: Registers a modifier that is input dependent and has access to an iterable view of the input inventory
+- `.withInventory(id: string, applicator: TriFunction<ItemStack, ItemStack, Iterable<ItemStack>, ItemStack>)`{: .language-javascript }: Registers a modifier that is input dependent and has access to an iterable view of the input inventory
     - Id: A string, the registry id to register the modifier as
     - Applicator: A tri-function that receives two `ItemStack`s, the output stack and the input stack[^2], and an `Iterable<ItemStack>`, an iterable view of the input inventory, and returns an `ItemStack`, the modified output stack.
 Performs the modifications to the output stack